Dubai Salik Gates: Total Number, Locations & 2026 Update

 Metro Station Dubai

-In this blog, I will explain everything you need to know about How Many Salik Gates are in Dubai.
-Including where they are located, how they work, and how to use them.
-Whether you’re a resident or a visitor, understanding Salik is essential for a smooth driving experience in Dubai.
+In this blog, I will explain to you everything you need to know about How Many Salik Gates are in Dubai.
+This is because it requires adding the information of where they are found, how they operate, and how they can be used.
+As a resident or a visitor, it is important to know Salik to have a comfortable driving experience in Dubai.

 What is Salik?

-Salik is an electronic toll road system introduced by the Roads and Transport Authority (RTA) in Dubai.
-Launched in 2007, the system aims to reduce congestion, manage traffic, and generate revenue for the maintenance and development of the city’s roads.
-Salik operates without the need for physical toll booths.
-Instead, it uses Radio Frequency Identification (RFID) technology to automatically deduct toll charges when vehicles pass through designated toll gates.
+Salik is an electronic toll road, which is a system initiated by the Roads and Transport Authority (RTA) in Dubai.
+Since its introduction in 2007, the system is expected to minimize congestion and control traffic and create revenue to maintain and develop the roads in the city.
+Salik does not require the use of physical toll booths.
+As an alternative, it relies on Radio Frequency Identification (RFID) technology, which automatically charges off tolls when vehicles go pass through specific toll gates.

 Key Features of the Salik System

-2. RFID Stickers: Vehicles need to have Salik tags attached to their windshields.
+2. RFID Stickers: Vehicles should be equipped with Salik tags to the windshields.

-3. Automatic Deduction: The toll amount is automatically deducted from the prepaid Salik account.
+3. Automatic Deduction: The amount to be paid as toll is automatically deducted by the prepaid Salik account.

-4. No Expiration: Salik tags do not expire, so you don’t need to replace them regularly.
+4. No Expiration: Salik tags have no expiry date and thus you do not need to replace Salik tags frequently.

-5. Simple Setup: Easy to recharge and monitor through the RTA website or mobile app.
+5. Simple Setup: It is possible to recharge and control via the RTA site or app.

 Dubai’s Salik Gates: A Guide